This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Recipe Tips

-• Brown the meat for extra flavor.
-Don’t just toss the raw meat into the broth.
-Browning it first makes the soup richer and more complex.
+Brown the meat first: Don’t just toss raw meat into the broth.
+Browning it adds depth and makes the soup richer and more flavorful.

-• Cut the cabbage into bite-sized pieces so it softens evenly and is easy to eat.
+Cut the cabbage into bite-sized pieces: Smaller pieces soften evenly and make the soup easier to eat.

-• White rice works best here, but if you’re using brown rice, add extra chicken stock and simmer longer so it cooks through.
+Use white rice for best results: If you’re using brown rice, add a little extra chicken stock and let it simmer longer so it fully cooks.

-• The rice loves to stick to the bottom of the pot.
-Give it a good stir every so often to keep things moving.
+Stir occasionally: The rice tends to stick to the bottom of the pot, so give it a good stir now and then to keep things moving.

-• Some marinara sauces are sweeter or more acidic than others.
-If the soup tastes too tangy, add a pinch of sugar.
+Adjust for sauce flavor: Some marinara sauces are sweeter or more acidic than others.
+If the soup tastes too tangy, a small pinch of sugar balances it out.

 Storage